Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 .. figure:: tutorial_parameter_estimation/images/9_pe_table_results.png

-The next box **Estimation Results** will contain the model fit of the variable with its corrsponding data along with the results of the iterations of the parameter estimation algorithm.
+The next box **Estimation Results** will contain the model fit of the variable with its corresponding data along with the results of the iterations of the parameter estimation algorithm.

 .. figure:: tutorial_parameter_estimation/images/10_pe_plot_results.png